NEHONIX/FortifyJS/README.md

 #### `deriveKey(input, options?)`

-Derive cryptographic keys from passwords or other inputs.
+Derive cryptographic keys from passwords or other inputs using industry-standard algorithms.

 ```typescript
 const key = FortifyJS.deriveKey("password", {